Dzz-M/Dzz-M/README.md

 - 👋 Hi, I’m @Dzz-M
-- 👀 I’m interested in ...
+- 👀 I’m interested in develop software
-- 🌱 I’m currently learning software development
+- 🌱 I’m currently learning c#, javascript and java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everyone
 - 📫 How to reach me ...

 <!---